-Taking all these factors into consideration Nourrice and Proper as original inhabitants of Diego Garcia request the statutory maximum of \$100,000 each for emotional distress and property damages.
+Taking all the above stated factors into consideration Nourrice and Proper as original inhabitants of Diego Garcia request the statutory maximum of £75,000 each for emotional distress and property damages.

-Further a solatium payment is requested to be made to all Chagossians over age 75.
+Further an immediate solatium payment is suggested to be made to all Chagossians over age 75 at the discretion of MOD.